slay/photoshop-rich-presence/README.md

 FAQ
 -------
+   Q: Why is nothing being shown on my profile?

+   A: **Make sure that "Display currently running game as a status message" is active.
+You can find this in Discord settings, then "Games"**

    Q: I closed the RPC however it still shows on my Discord profile?

-   A: **Discord can take up to one minute to clear the RPC from displaying on your profile**
+   A: **Discord can take up to one minute to clear the RPC from your profile**

    Q: I found an error / I'm having trouble setting this up, where can I go?